azak-azkaran/cascade/README.md

 Cascade Mode means that this proxy stands between the client and another Proxy.
 Basic Authentication can be enabled for Cascade Mode

-### Skip Cascade for Hosts
+### Proxy redirect for Hosts

-If in cascade mode, requests to the provided hosts will be send directly without sending it to the forward proxy
+If in cascade mode, different Proxy redirects can be added by adding a Comma seperated list.
+These redirects changes HTTPS and HTTP Request according to the setup rules.
+The Requests can be send to another Proxy or directly.

+Direct Configuration:

+* __DIRECT Connection__: eclipse
+* __DIRECT Connection__: azure->
+* __REDIRECT Connection to other Proxy__: google->test:8888

 ## Systemd